 - Each chapter will be held responsible for the conduct of members and guests when a sorority function or activity is held in Housing and Food Service facilities, and must properly identify guests when requested by University officials.

-The sorority is provided a storage location in the building, and may install cabinets, shelving units, etc., in this storage area at their expense.
-The sorority must abide by the following guidelines regarding the storage room:
+The sorority chapter is provided a storage location within the Housing area and may use cabinets, shelving units, etc., in this storage area at their expense.
+No items can be attached to the building.
+The sorority chapter must abide by the following guidelines regarding the storage room:

 - Storage rooms need to be well-maintained, organized, and routinely cleaned.